f3d-app/f3d/doc/user/02-SUPPORTED_FORMATS.md

 Streaming support refers to the ability to read from stdin and requires specifying the reader name, see [the examples](11-DESKTOP_INTEGRATION.md#piping).

+To get accurate information for your own build of F3D, using the [dedicated option](03-OPTIONS.md), `--list-readers`.

 ## Reader options

 Readers can provide option that can be set using the `-D/--define` [command line option](03-OPTIONS.md).